Sohaib90/Game_Loop/README.md

 6. git clone the repo.
 7. cd to the repo
 8. make build
-9. mkae run and play
+9. make run and play